Back to blog

 By budget

-Under $100/month: Woodpecker ($29) or Instantly ($97).
+Budget tools: Woodpecker (lowest cost) or Instantly (affordable, high-volume).
 Focus on email warm-up and writing emails that get replies to maximize results from affordable tools.

-$100 to $300/month: Smartlead, Lemlist, or Apollo.
-This range opens multichannel options and better analytics.
+Mid-range tools: Smartlead, Lemlist, or Apollo.
+This tier opens multichannel options and better analytics.

-$300+/month: Salesforge, Reply.io Business, or GTM Bud managed campaigns.
-At this budget, evaluate whether self-serve or done-for-you outbound delivers better ROI for your time.
+Premium and managed tools: Salesforge, Reply.io Business, or GTM Bud managed campaigns.
+At this tier, evaluate whether self-serve or done-for-you outbound delivers better ROI for your time.

 Deliverability: the feature that actually matters